Moreland Township, Philadelphia County, Pennsylvania

-Moreland Township, is a defunct township that was located in Philadelphia County, Pennsylvania.
+Moreland Township was a township that was located in Philadelphia County, Pennsylvania, United States.

 History

 In 1682, William Penn sold nearly 10,000 acres of land to Nicholas More.
 The land, referred to by Penn as the Manor of Moreland, was located on the main branches of the Poquessing and Pennypack Creeks in the most northern portion of Philadelphia county.